expressivegraphics/expressivegraphics.github.io/2019/submissions.md

 ---
 layout: submission
 title: Call for Submissions
-excerpt: "Submit your work to Expressive 2018"
+excerpt: "Submit your work to Expressive 2019"
-year: 2018
+year: 2019
 ---

-Being at the forefront of expressive rendering research since 2012, [Expressive 2018](http://expressive.graphics/2018) will take place in Victoria, British Columbia, Canada, August 17–19, 2018 --- shortly after [SIGGRAPH 2018](http://s2018.siggraph.org/) in Vancouver.
-A single registration for Expressive 2018 will include all three workshops.
+Being at the forefront of expressive rendering research since 2012, [Expressive 2019](http://expressive.graphics/2019) will take place in Genoa, Italy, May 11-12, 2019 --- shortly after [Eurographics 2019](https://www.eurographics2019.it/).
+A single registration for Expressive 2019 will include all three workshops.
 Invited talks and artists talks will be shared among the workshops and sessions will be mixed.
 The submission, review, and publication process for the event will be handled jointly across the three conferences.

 ---